 PERSONALIZED, EFFECTIVE ONE-ON-ONE CARE IN A COMFORTABLE, PRIVATE SETTING

 ARE YOU READY TO GET ON THE PATH TO HEALTH?

 Orthopedic physical therapy focuses on restoring painfree function and preventing physical degeneration by normalizing the structure and functioning of the musculoskeletal and neuromuscular aspects of your body.
 To accomplish this, appointments with Lilian are approximately 75 minutes long sessions spent one-on-one.
 In order to make the therapy targeted and effective, treatment is preceded by a very thorough examination.

 Masking symptoms with drugs or localized treatment modalities instead of correcting what is wrong may lead to gradual degeneration of the body's structures and functioning, and subsequently more pain.
 The intelligent choice is using the information that the location and nature of the pain provides to restore the body to its "factory settings".
-Correcting what's wrong, be it skeletal mal-alignment, myofascial restrictions or dysfunction, emotional or habitual holding patterns, poor strength and stability around the spine (often referred to as "core strength"), pelvis or shoulder girdle, poor postural, movement and work habits or age-, nutrition-, or stress-related biochemical changes in the body frees you from the need to experience symptoms such as pain, fragility or decreased function.
+Correcting what's wrong, be it skeletal mal-alignment, myofascial restrictions or dysfunction, emotional or habitual holding patterns, poor strength and stability around the spine and trunk in general (often referred to as "core strength"), pelvis or shoulder girdle, poor postural, movement and work habits or age-, nutrition-, or stress-related biochemical changes in the body frees you from the need to experience symptoms such as pain, fragility or decreased function.